SAP Drops $3.4 Billion To Acquire SuccessFactors, Expands Its Cloud

-SuccessFactors will enable SAP to better deliver on its goals of offering on-premise, cloud
+SuccessFactors will enable SAP to better deliver on its goals of offering on-premise, cloud, and mobile solutions.

 “The depth and experience that SAP brings to customers via our cloud and on-premise portfolio fit elegantly with SuccessFactors’ world-class expertise in providing high-performing, low-cost, native cloud applications that customers are passionate about,” said Jim Hagemann Snabe, Co-CEO, SAP in a press release.